-- 17. We enable providers to exclude specific groups of students from being contacted by Ipsos MORI.
+- 16. We enable providers to exclude specific groups of students from being contacted by Ipsos MORI.
 These groups are: - a.
-Students who are deceased. - b.
-Students with serious health difficulties (including mental health difficulties) such that seeking a response may be distressing for them. - c.
-Students who, having been informed that their contact details will be passed on to the survey agency (Ipsos MORI) for the purposes of the NSS, state that they do not wish to be contacted (students will also be able to opt out during the survey process). - 18.
-Students in groups b and c will still be able to complete the survey if they wish, through the survey website.2 - 19.
+Students who are deceased.

+- b.
+Students with serious health difficulties (including mental health difficulties), such that seeking a response may be distressing for them. - c.
+Students who, having been informed that their contact details will be passed onto the survey agency (Ipsos MORI) for the purposes of the NSS, state that they do not wish to be contacted (students will also be able to opt out during the survey process). - 17.
+Students in groups b and c will still be able to complete the survey if they wish, through the survey website. - 18.
 These are the only grounds on which students may be excluded from the target population.
-Providers should code these students on their sample submission as category 'C', and providers should not provide contact details for these students.
-More information on the process is in the NSS 2021 setup guidance provided by Ipsos MORI. - 20.
-If the provider feels that students are incorrectly included in the target population because of errors in the data, then these should be submitted as removal requests, using the process in paragraphs 13-15. - 21.
-If a provider identifies an error and wishes to remove students after it has submitted data to HESA, we may require the provider to submit a revised return to HESA that generates a revised target list where we believe the errors are widespread and material.
-HESA will apply a charge of 20 per cent of the provider's annual subscription to meet the costs of processing such a change. - 22.
-To enable us to monitor exclusions and verify their consistent application, providers should retain evidence to support them.
+Providers should code these students on their sample submission as category 'C' and providers should not provide contact details for these students.
+More information on the process is in the NSS 2021 set up guidance provided by Ipsos MORI. - 19.
+If the provider feels that students are incorrectly included in the target population because of errors in the data, then these should be submitted as removal requests, using the process in paragraphs 13-14. - 20.
+If a college identifies an error and wishes to remove students after it has submitted data to the Education and Skills Funding Agency, it will need to explain to the OfS the nature of the error, identify the students affected, and explain how it will ensure the error does not occur again.
+The OfS will then decide whether these students should be removed from the target list.
+This may result in a requirement to amend the underlying student data. - 21.
+To enable us to monitor exclusions and verify their consistent application, colleges should retain evidence to support them.
 Where a student asks that their details are not passed on, we will expect providers to retain evidence of this request.
-If the number of such requests at any provider is so high as to affect our ability to conduct the survey successfully, we will discuss this with the provider. - 23.
+If the number of such requests at any college is so high as to affect our ability to conduct the survey successfully, we will discuss this with the provider. - 22.
+Students should not be removed from the student data file supplied by Ipsos MORI even when their contact details are not supplied. - 23.
 Although some students may withdraw in their final year, they will have had significant interaction with the provider, so their opinions are valuable and should be included.